-The Peet Group's portfolio of residential development landholdings, supported by a strong balance sheet, is well positioned for sustainable long-term growth and the outlook is generally supported by market fundamentals with sustained low interest rates and modest economic growth.
+The Peet Group enters FY19 with a strong balance sheet, low gearing14 and a portfolio of residential development landholdings well positioned for sustainable long-term growth.

+The outlook for the Group is generally supported by market fundamentals with sustained low interest rates, strong population growth on the east coast and modest economic growth.